 Unfortunately, pneumatic fork lifting has a bad impact on playability: the piston likes to take a grip on the inner walls of the cylinder.
 The result is: you keep pumping and nothing happens.
 Then suddenly the piston goes to the fully extracted position in an instant.
 After some working of the cylinder this effect mostly goes away, luckily.

 The pneumatic tubes are prone to get bent in exactly the same way, as the building instructions tells they should not.
-Mostly because of the length of the tubes and the lack of space.
+Mostly because of the length of the tubes and

 Upon lowering the fork, sometimes the chain wants to roll down on the wrong side of the cog, making the whole structure to stuck.